wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### Machine Learning (decision service)

-Example of ML classification:
-   * https://www.literature-map.com suggests other authors based on an author input.
-The input author is displayed in the middle of a map.
-   * Product identification - performing visual searches for specific products in online searches or even, in-store using a mobile device.
-   * Disaster investigation - evaluating key infrastructure for major disaster preparation efforts.
-For example, aerial surveillance images may show bridges and classify them as such.
-Anything classified as a bridge could then be marked for emergency preparation and investigation.
-   * Medical diagnosis - evaluating images from X-ray or MRI devices could quickly classify specific issues found as cancerous tumors, or many other medical conditions related to medical imaging diagnosis.
-   <br /><br />

 Configure run to create different models:
    * Classification (predicting <strong>categories or classes</strong>)
    * Regression (predicting <strong>numeric</strong> values)